& MOTORCYCLE ENTHUSIAST

 In the open source data center we have three logical units, storage servers, virtual hosts and a controller node.
-All servers will run with a RHEL clone, in this case with Scientific Linux.CentOS or RHEL itself will also work and, with some modifications in the bootstrap scripts, almost any Linux will be able to server this kind of structure.
-There is no special reason for using SL except the case that it is enterprise ready and that it is supported for more than ten years.
+All servers will run with an RHEL clone, in this case with Scientific Linux.CentOS or RHEL itself will also work and, with some modifications in the bootstrap scripts, almost any Linux will be able to serve this kind of structure.
+There is no special reason for using SL except the case that it is enterprise-ready and that it is supported for more than ten years.

 The virtual layer will be based on KVM.
-In principal, the type of the hypervisor does not matter, regardless if we are using KVM, XEN, VMware or whatsoever.
+In principle, the type of the hypervisor does not matter, regardless if we are using KVM, XEN, VMware or whatsoever.
 The storage is presented via NFS and the control is done by the controller unit.
 This is supported by all of them but KVM is the product that came out of the box with nearly every Linux, is completely GPL does nor cause additional costs.
 The hypervisor will be controlled with oVirt and Puppet.
-Openstack is also an option, but currently it is easier to work with oVirt.
+OpenStack is also an option, but currently, it is easier to work with oVirt.